 - Constructing a barrier-separated bike/ped path from Castro Street in Richmond to Point Molate

 Movable Barrier on Bridge

-To separate bicyclists and pedestrians from westbound traffic on the upper deck of the Richmond-San Rafael Bridge, plans for the new bike/ped path call for installation of a movable concrete barrier that will allow BATA and Caltrans to conduct bridge maintenance work during short closures of the path.
+To separate bicyclists and pedestrians from westbound traffic on the upper deck of the Richmond-San Rafael Bridge, plans for the new bike/ped path call for installation of a moveable concrete barrier that will allow BATA and Caltrans to conduct bridge maintenance work during short closures of the path.
 Most of these closures will occur at night.
 A "zipper truck" similar to that used for the moveable median barrier on the Golden Gate Bridge will used to shift the barrier on the Richmond-San Rafael Bridge.

 The bicycle/pedestrian path will be 10-feet wide and comply with Americans with Disabilities Act standards.
-Completion of the moveable barrier project is slated for spring 2018.
+Completion of the moveable barrier project is slated for early 2019.